Daniel Parker (artist): Monumental sculptures

 Parker has created a number of monumental sculptures, the most notable being Yellowstone Legacy and Black Mesa Mulies.
 The Yellowstone Legacy sculpture was purchased by The Hibernation Station motel in West Yellowstone, Montana.
-Black Mesa Mulies—purchased by NatureWorks, Inc., a Tulsa organization which promotes wildlife conservation and education—is displayed in River Parks, adjacent the Arkansas River in Tulsa, Oklahoma, where a number of other bronze wildlife sculptures are also on display along the River Parks trail, including one by fellow Montana sculptor Sherry Sander.
+Black Mesa Mulies—purchased by NatureWorks, Inc., a Tulsa organization which promotes wildlife conservation and education—is displayed in River Parks, adjacent the Arkansas River in Tulsa, Oklahoma, where a number of other bronze wildlife sculptures are also on display along the River Park Trail, including one by fellow Montana sculptor Sherry Sander.

 Dispute with the City of Kalispell

 In 2007, Parker entered into a contract with the City of Kalispell to produce and deliver a monumental bronze grizzly bear sculpture, called Something's Coming, to be placed at the intersection of Highway 93 and Highway 2.
 The contract was for $101,000 of which an initial payment of $10,000 was made.
 In addition to the main sculpture, Parker was to deliver 30 smaller maquette sculptures.
 He created the bear statue in clay, but it was never cast in bronze and delivered to the City of Kalispell due to a contract dispute.

 Parker filed suit in District Court in July 2011 claiming breach of contract.
 Eventually, in May 2013, a settlement agreement was reached whereby Parker reimbursed the City of Kalispell $5,000 of their initial down payment.
 Jane Howington, who was the Kalispell City Manager in November 2010, said of the sculpture contract with Parker, "using that type of money for that type of discretionary thing is not, in my view, appropriate."
 The City of Kalispell took the position that an art project of this type should not be funded with taxpayer dollars.
 Howington stated that she generally supported public art but believed putting a large statue at the corners of an intersection could be a safety hazard, blocking the views of drivers.